 - Third stage: The third or synthetic stage has started.

 Subdivisions of Ecology

 Ecology can be subdivided into two:

 1. Synecology (plant sociology/general ecology): Syn means together.
 Synecology is the study of groups of organisms in relation to biotic and abiotic factors e.g. study of mangrove vegetation, Sal forest vegetation, soil microbial communities, plant-microbes interactions, etc.

 2. Autecology (physiological ecology/applied ecology): Aut means self.
 Autecology is concerned with the responses of individual organisms to temperature, moisture, light, nutrients, and other factors of the environment e.g. effects of N, P, K, salinity, arsenic, light, temperature, etc on the growth of a plant.

 All life is controlled by two great forces: heredity and environment.

 Ecology is the science that deals with the environment.
 So, Ecology covers practically the whole field of biology and is related to every science which touches life.

 - Ecology is a synthetic branch.
 The significance of studying this branch is immense.

-Example: If a forester wants to reforest burned-over mountains he needs the cooperation of a meteorologist in order to get accurate data on climate; he calls in a soil scientist to determine the suitability of the different soils for the different tree species; then asks the assistance of a zoologist in protecting his sowings from damage by rodents; after that, he cooperates with the phytopathologist in overcoming fungus attacks, and so on.
+Example: If a forester wants to reforest burned-over mountains he needs the cooperation of a meteorologist to get accurate data on climate; he calls in a soil scientist to determine the suitability of the different soils for the different tree species; then asks for the assistance of a zoologist in protecting his sowings from damage by rodents; after that, he cooperates with the phytopathologist in overcoming fungus attacks, and so on.